varunm18/StockMarketSimulator/README.md

 Final Project for Mobile Application Development Class

-Stock Market Simulator made in Android Studio
+Stock Market Simulator made in Android Studio using Java

 ### Details:
 * Login and Register Page that is used to Save Data per User with Firebase's Realtime Database